 Paul Salvatore

 Paul negotiates major collective bargaining agreements in several industries, including real estate and construction.
-In 2015, he represented the NYC real estate industry’s multi-employer organization, The Realty Advisory Board on Labor Relations (RAB), in its $8 billion collective bargaining agreements with SEIU Local 32BJ.
-Paul also represented the Cement League, a multiemployer group of NYC area superstructure contractors, in halting an illegal strike by the Carpenters Union and negotiating a significant new collective bargaining agreement.
+He represents the NYC real estate industry’s multi-employer organization, the Realty Advisory Board on Labor Relations (RAB), and its principal trade organization, the Real Estate Board of New York (REBNY).
+In 2022, he helped the RAB reach a new collective bargaining agreement with SEIU Local 32BJ, covering more than 30,000 residential building employees.
+Paul also represented the Cement League, a multiemployer group of NYC area superstructure contractors, in halting an illegal strike by the Carpenters Union and negotiating a significant new, more competitive, collective bargaining agreement.
 He previously negotiated, on behalf of The Related Companies with 18 New York City construction unions, a landmark project labor agreement (PLA) for Hudson Yards on Manhattan’s West Side, the largest private real estate development in U.S. history.
+In 2019, he assisted Related in resolving the very public labor disputes at Hudson Yards in time for its grand opening.
+He also represented REBNY in negotiating its 2019 landmark “Statement of Principles” with NYC’s construction unions.
+For his work in this sector, City & State magazine has named him one of the most powerful lawyers in New York.

 Subscribe to all posts by Paul Salvatore